 The weight limit for this ride is 198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

 Accommodation is in comfortable hotels, guesthouses and agriturismos.
-Private rooms can be booked for a supplement when this is available.
+Private rooms can be booked for a supplement when this is available, please enquire.
 Guests should be prepared to share rooms and bathroom facilities on this ride.
+All rooms are gender neutral.

 Generous picnics and meals use local and/or organic products.
 Special dietary needs can also be catered for.